rbazev/sex_amitosis_evolvability/README.md

 * `Figure_4.ipynb`: Jupyter notebook to generate Figure 4.

+* `Figure_5.ipynb`: Jupyter notebook to generate Figure 5.

-* `data`: Folder containing data used to generate figures.
+* `data`: Folder containing data used to generate Figures 4 and 5.